wendyverdonk93/docs/content/payments/methods/billing-suite/pay-after-delivery/payment-flow.md

 If the customer still fails to pay, the amount of the total invoice is transferred to a debt collection agency.

-To stop sending reminders, credit the invoice for a zero amount.
+To stop sending reminders, you can either:

+- Credit the invoice for a zero amount, or
+- Request to place the transactin on hold for up to 1 month

+Email requests to place transactions on hold to <klantenservice@multifactor.nl>
+Provide the following information:
+- Transaction details
+- Reason for your request
+- Expected date to start the billing process again

 ### Unsuccessful statuses
 You can cancel payments before the funds are captured.
 After the funds are captured you can only process a refund.